JonasWanke/immutable_proto/immutable_proto/README.md

   @required // This field must not be null
   String lastName;

-  // Lists must not be null by default
+  // Lists are non-nullable by default
   KtList<String> emailAddresses;

   // Will be replaced by the generated enum